plutaj/42_minishell_reworking/README.md

 huahmad@c2r9s5:~/a$ "$a" dsygf sduyg | ls
 fucks up all execution

+ctrl+\ dumps core
-export without arguments segfaulted cd then cd dir segfaulted export $ infinite loop
+grep hi "<missing" echo $? is still zero when ctrl-d we are not freeing the current_path. export without arguments segfaulted cd then cd dir segfaulted export $ infinite loop